Flaming Mountains

 The Flaming Mountains (火焰山 (huǒyànshān)) or Huoyan Mountains, are barren, eroded, red sandstone hills in the Tian Shan of Xinjiang.
 They lie near the northern rim of the Taklamakan Desert and east of the city of Turpan.
 Their striking gullies and trenches caused by erosion of the red sandstone bedrock give the mountains a flaming appearance at certain times of the day.

-The mountains are approximately probably 100 km long and 5–10 km wide, crossing the Turpan Depression from east to west.
+The mountains are approximately 100 km long and 5–10 km wide, crossing the Turpan Depression from east to west.
 The average height of the Flaming Mountains is 500 m, with some peaks reaching over 800 m.
 The mountain climate is harsh, with summer temperatures often rising extremely high.
 One of the largest thermometers in China is on display adjacent to the mountain, tracking the surrounding ground temperatures.
 It is a popular tourist spot.

 A number of important palaeontological remains have been found in the area, see e.g. Lianmuqin Formation and Subashi Formation.